Mil Mi-2: Operational history

 The Mi-2 was first introduced into the Soviet Air Force in 1965.
-The Mi-2 is used by mainly former Soviet and Eastern Bloc countries, although it was also purchased by Mexico and Myanmar armed forces.
+The Mi-2 is used by mainly former Soviet and Eastern Bloc countries, although it was also purchased by the armed forces of Mexico and Myanmar.

 Most of the armed Mi-2 variants were used by Poland.
 Some were also used by the former East Germany (with 7.62 mm machine gun and 57 mm unguided rocket armament only).

 North Korea still maintains a large active fleet of Mi-2s.

 During the 2022 Russian invasion of Ukraine, Russian forces were recorded capturing three Mi-2 helicopters in Kherson International Airport.

 The helicopter is also used to spray agricultural chemicals by private owners in Ukraine.
-2 were killed in a crash in 2021 near Zaive in the region of Mykolaiv.
+Two people were killed in a crash in 2021 near Zaive, in the region of Mykolaiv.
+Another two people died in a crash of Kharkiv Air Force University (203rd Training Aviation Brigade) Mi-2 crash in September 2024.

+On 26 October 2024, a medical Mi-2 helicopter crashed in Kirov region in Russia, killing all four aboard, including a pilot, a doctor, and two paramedics.

+As of 8 March 2025, Ukraine has lost six Mi-2 helicopters, including three which were captured by Russian forces.